-Map the right prospects, message and channels before you send a single email, so every touch lands in the inbox of someone ready to talk.
+Map the right prospects, message, and channels before sending a single email.
+Make every touch land in the inbox of someone ready to talk.

-Lock in domain, DNS, inbox warm-up and sending volumes before you write a single email.
+Lock in domain, DNS, inbox warm-up, and sending volumes before writing a single email.
+Protect deliverability from day one with proper setup.

-Structure your campaign across multiple touchpoints using email, LinkedIn or both.
+Structure your campaign across multiple touchpoints using email, LinkedIn, or both channels for maximum reach and response rates.

-Optimise your outreach by measuring what matters—opens, replies, and conversions.
+Optimise your outreach by measuring what matters.
+Track opens, replies, and conversions, then diagnose and fix drop-offs systematically.

 Alex Hormozi